Conflicts of interest

 A conflict of interest arises when personal, social, financial or political activities or business relationships interfere with an employee’s objectivity and loyalty to General Mills.

-Actual conflicts – as well as the appearance of conflicts – must be avoided.
+Conflicts – and the appearance of conflicts – must be avoided.

 Gifts and entertainment